Course: Genocide and Group Hostility

 Gender-sensitive restorative justice

-In 1998, during the sentencing of Jean Paul Akayesu in the International Criminal Tribunal for Rwanda, rape was recognized for the first time as a weapon of genocide.
+In 1998, during the sentencing of Jean Paul Akayesu in the ICTR, rape was recognized for the first time as a weapon of genocide.
 This recognition was groundbreaking, leading to its definition in international criminal law.
+Nevertheless, establishing rape as an explicit tool of genocide in court presents significant legal challenges.

-Since rape and sexual violence is a common weapon used in conflicts and genocides, the aftermath they leave behind can include the conception of Children Born of War (CBOW).
-These children are often forgotten or mistreated due to their inherent association with their perpetrator’s actions and identity.
+As rape and sexual violence is often employed as a weapon in armed conflicts and genocides, it has given validity to the conception of Children Born of War (CBOW).
+These children are often marginalized or mistreated due to their inherent association with their perpetrator’s actions and identity.

-For instance, rape targeting Yazidi women by ISIS has led to women birthing children whose father’s faith is different from the Yazidi faith.
-In accordance with Iraqi legislation and local perspectives of parentage, the resulting child would belong to the father’s religion.
-The unwelcome pregnancy and its resulting child can often damage and split communities.
+Yazidi women raped by ISIS fighters have given birth to children whose father’s religious identity is different from the Yazidi faith.
+According to Iraqi law and prevailing social expectations of parentage, these children would follow the father’s religion.
+The undesired pregnancy and children born of such rape can often damage and split communities.

 Questions for reflection and discussion

-- What role can restorative justice play in addressing the needs of both victims and perpetrators of genocide?
+- What role can restorative justice have in addressing the experiences and accountability processes for both victims and perpetrators of genocide?

 - In what ways may gender-sensitive restorative justice address violence in genocide and mass atrocities differently from other measures?